 To get your legs aligned properly use clamps and a piece of scrap 2×4 to the edge of your work table.
 Then line up the legs around a spacer piece and use a carpenter’s square and more clamps to keep them aligned.

-Step 5: Attaching the shelves to your plant stand.
+Step 5: Attach the shelves to the legs.

 With the legs aligned it’s time to start attaching the shelves.
 Start at the bottom and line up the bottom of the shelf with the bottom of the legs.
 Measure for the proper overhang on each side, add a little wood glue and attach with the pocket hole screws.